Blog

 Having a time limit and clearly stating it from the beginning can help you to avoid awkward conversations with people overstaying their limit.
 This brings us to our next point.

-Setting house rules around the use of popular resources during member onboarding can save you a lot of headaches in managing phone booth misuse.
+Setting house rules around the use of popular resources during member onboarding can save you a lot of headaches in managing phone booth misuse later on.

-You can also print and post friendly reminders around the space as to how people should be using the phone booth.
-This can help remind your long-standing members of the rules in your space.
+You can also print and post friendly reminders around the space letting people know how they should be using the phone booth.
+This can help remind new members on how to interact with the resources in the space.

-Charging for overuse can be uncomfortable for some operators, especially if they have a community-first space.
-However, it is a firm but the fair rule that can serve as a gentle push to prevent people from misusing your space.
+Charging for overuse can be uncomfortable for some operators, especially if they have a community-first approach.
+However, it is a firm but fair rule that can serve as a gentle push to prevent people from misusing your space.

 Overuse charges are best served when they are: